-Should it no longer be possible to steer your PICA, for example due to a broken line, the glider may be steered by gently pulling on either rear riser.
-We recommend for emergency control in the air to use the stable line.
-With a bit of weight shift and by pulling down the stabile line allows controlling your glider precisely and easily.
+Should it no longer be possible to steer your glider, for example due to a broken line, the glider may be steered by gently pulling on either rear riser.

 By steering this way airspeed is reduced hardly.
 Therefore, for landing you must change to the rear risers to control your glider.
 Handling will be more direct so being careful not to pull too hard.